mat3rial-dev/YYC-dev/README.md

 * Make adjustments to the CKAN configuration file
 ```
+host = 0.0.0.0 # or the actual IP address of the server
 solr_url=http://127.0.0.1:8983/solr # or the actual IP address of the server
 ckan.site_id = default
-ckan.site_url = http://demo.ckan.org  # # or the actual IP address of the server
+ckan.site_url = http://demo.ckan.org  # # or the actual IP address AND port number of the server (if development)
 ```

 * Initialize your CKAN database
 ```
-sudo ckan db init
+sudo ckan db init -c /etc/ckan/default/production.ini
 ```

 ## CREATING A SYSADMIN USER